-B. We talked a bit about Object-Orientation in the first lecture, and will say a lot more about it throughout the course!
-In this lecture, we will explain the latter two, and also say a bit more about Java syntax.
+- B. We talked a bit about Object-Orientation in the first lecture, and will say a lot more about it throughout the course!
+In this lecture, we will explain the latter two, and also say a bit more about Java syntax. - C. Something of the pervasive object-orientation of Java can be seen by comparing a simple program written using both languages.